 Our history in numbers:

-The festival began in 2010 as a project to share and investigate issues from an anthropological standpoint, with last year’s edition seeing more than 30,000 people participating.
+The festival began in 2010 as a project to share and investigate issues from an anthropological standpoint.
 Right from the start, Dialogueshas been driven by a strong cultural and civil commitment and the desire to offer a new way to conduct cultural analysis, with fresh content and new perspectives on human society.
-It has been an intense journey so far, recording ever increasing interest: over the first ten editions, there were 200,000 participants (attendance has more than tripled since the first edition); 300 Italian and international speakers; 249 events, more than 3,500 volunteers and roughly 44,000 followers on social media.
+It has been an intense journey so far, recording ever increasing interest: over the first ten editions, there were 200,000 participants (attendance has more than tripled since the first edition); 300 Italian and international speakers; 249 events, more than 3,500 volunteers and roughly 70,000 followers on social media.

-Over the years, other important cultural and documentation initiatives have developed alongside the festival: the 14 books in the Dialogues on Manseries published by UTET, with 21 editions and a circulation of 80,000 copies; a huge archive of 249 audio and video recordings available on the festival’s website; a dedicated YouTube channel with more than 1.8 million views; an anthropology project for schools involving roughly 25,000 young students; the Dialogues on Man International Award, this year marking its third edition; and five exhibitions by master photographers, which complete the festival’s offer every year.
+Over the years, other important cultural and documentation initiatives have developed alongside the festival: the 16 books in the Dialogues on Manseries published by UTET with a circulation of 100,000 copies; a huge archive of 350 audio and video recordings available on the festival’s website; a dedicated YouTube channel with more than 2 millions views; an anthropology project for schools involving roughly 27,000 young students; the Dialogues on Man International Award, this year marking its third edition; and five exhibitions by master photographers, which complete the festival’s offer every year.

 Our history of themes chosen for these ten editions: